firehol/blocklist-ipsets/README-EDIT.md

 ## Why do we need blocklists?

 As time passes and the internet matures in our life, cyber crime is becoming increasingly sophisticated.
-Although there many tools (detection of malware, viruses, intrusion detection and prevension systems, etc) to help us isolate the budguys, there are now a lot more than just such attacks.
+Although there are many tools (detection of malware, viruses, intrusion detection and prevension systems, etc) to help us isolate the budguys, there are now a lot more than just such attacks.

 What is more interesting is that the fraudsters or attackers in many cases are not going to do a direct damage to you or your systems.
 They will use you and your systems to gain something else, possibly not related or indirectly related to your business.
 Nowdays the attacks cannot be identified easily.
 They are distributed and come to our systems from a vast amount of IPs around the world.